darshant31/interview-prep/README.md

 20. ### What is a Higher Order Component ?
 Give example and explain the use cases where it should be used.
      Answer To be added
 21. ### How to deep clone a object in javascript ?
-     Assuming that you only have variables and not have any functions in your object,just use: var NewObject = JSON.parse(JSON.stringify(OldObject));
+     	(1)Assuming that you only have variables and not have any functions in your object,just use: var NewObject = JSON.parse(JSON.stringify(OldObject));
+	(2)Copying an object with the Object.assign() method
+		Syntax:
+		const copied = Object.assign(target, ...sources)
+		Parameters:
+		target – target object to which values and properties are copied sources – source object from which values and properties are copied Return value:This method returns the target object.
+		Example:
+		let objectA = {a: 1, b: 2}
+		let objectB = {c: 3, d: 4}
+		Object.assign(objectA, objectB)
+		console.log(objectA);
+		// → { a: 1, b: 2, c: 3, d: 4 }

+	(3)Copying an object with the spread syntax
+		Syntax:
+		const copied = { ...original }
+		Example:
+		const objA = {
+		    name: 'Alexander',
+		    age: 26,
+		}
+		const objB = {
+		    Licensed: true,
+		    location: "Ikeja"
+		}
+		const mergedObj = {...objA, ...objB}
+		console.log(mergedObj)

 22. ### Implement a singleton class in Javascript.
      Answer To be added
 23. ### Lifecycle hooks of react with use of each hook?